-In 1789, the First Congress drafted the First Amendment in the Bill of Rights, and also passed resolutions creating the salaried positions of Senate Chaplain and House Chaplain—in the very same week.
-These chaplains were paid in part to open congressional sessions in prayer—a practice that continues in the United States Congress to this day.
+In 1789, the First Congress drafted the First Amendment in the Bill of Rights.
+In the very same week, the First Congress also passed resolutions creating the salaried positions of Senate Chaplains and House Chaplains.
+These chaplains were paid, in part, to open congressional sessions with invocations—a practice that continues in the United States Congress to this day.

 Various Supreme Court rulings have affirmed this practice.

-A challenge to legislative prayer in Nebraska made its way to the United States Supreme Court in 1983.
+A challenge to legislative invocations in Nebraska made its way to the United States Supreme Court in 1983.
 The Supreme Court ruled in Marsh v.
-Chambers that legislative prayer by a paid, ordained clergyman, as established by the First Congress in 1789, did not violate the Constitution.
+Chambers that legislative invocations by a paid, ordained clergyman, as established by the First Congress in 1789, did not violate the Constitution.

-More than thirty years later, in Town of Greece v.
-Galloway, the Supreme Court revisited the topic, ruling, yet again, that legislative prayer is constitutional.
+More than 30 years later, in Town of Greece v.
+Galloway, the Supreme Court revisited the topic, ruling yet again that legislative invocations are constitutional.
 That case involved both volunteer clergy invited from every house of worship in town, as well as town residents who were not clergymen.

 For Immediate Release: July 14, 2017

 Appellate Court Prohibits Legislative Meetings from Opening with Invocation by Government Officials

 RICHMOND, VA—Today, the United States Court of Appeals for the Fourth Circuit decided 10-5 to prohibit First Liberty Institute clients, Rowan County, NC, Commissioners, from opening commission meetings with an invocation by government officials.
 This decision comes three years after the Supreme Court of the United States ruled that legislative meetings may open with a prayer given by local religious leaders even if all the prayer givers are of the same faith.